3 Woefully Underused, Crazy-Effective PPC Landing Page Tips

 But what we’re talking about today is different.
 These are tangible changes that can pay immediate dividends.
 And, unlike most other landing page optimizations, your competition probably isn’t using any of these.

-I asked some of the paid search mavericks on our managed services (and marketing) team for some highly actionable landing page optimization tips you can roll out of bed and implement in your account.
+I asked some of the paid search mavericks on our marketing services team for some highly actionable landing page optimization tips you can roll out of bed and implement in your account.
 Let’s dive in.

 PPC Landing Page Tip #1: Combat Bots with Honeypots